gherlein/gherlein/README.md

 ### My Working Style

 I use a lot of async communication (especially email) because I can multi-task well (mostly) and my life often has more meetings than I wish I had.
-Some people like this.Some
+Some people like this.
+Some
 need more face to face time with me.
 Speak up about what you need.
 I generally try to do 1:1 meetings for 30 minutes once a week with my direct reports.
 I am comfortable with a flexible schedule that changes constantly.
 This means our 1:1 schedule may shift around